wave2future/dUsefulStuff/ReadMe.markdown

 ### Using DCUIRating

 1. First you need to add some code to your controller.
 You will need an outlet for each rating controller you want to add to the view.
-Here's the header file:
+Here's the header file: so lets update

 	#import <UIKit/UIKit.h>